application-dev-tsb/notes-tools/README.md

-# Notes on Development Tools
+# Notes on Development Tools, Libraries, and APIs
 All the things i need when for tools and applications that I'm using for development

 ## Application Development